3 Times When the Grey Area Held the Answers

 Many of my clients — and entrepreneurs in general — see what they’re competitors are doing (and how they are doing it) and assume they have to do things the same way.
 If a tactic has already been proven successful for someone else, why wouldn’t you adopt it as closely as you can for your own business?

-The reality of being an independent professional in the service business, however, is that you NEED to stand out.
 You can’t try to fit in with the crowd.
 I see entrepreneurs with websites that are almost replicas of the websites of their competitors, with language that sounds very similar to many others in their industry.
 And this, of course, defeats the purpose of branding.
 How can you stand out when you want to be like everyone else?

 That said, I do understand the impulse to compare yourself to others.
 I spent way too much time doing it myself before realizing that it wasn’t a worthwhile exercise.
 While I’m definitely interested in what my competitors and peers are doing, I have to draw a line at comparing myself to them.
 My clients go through the same thing.
 I had a client who envied another entrepreneur’s huge Instagram following, but after discovering how much time and energy that person put into building it, realized that approach was not for her.
 Cultivating a huge following just wasn’t a priority in her business, and once she made that decision, she could focus her energy other places.